edbullen/virtualenvDoc/README.md

 # Virtual Environment and Multiple Python versions on Mac
-Quick notes on setting up virtual env and multiple Python versions on Mac
+Quick personal notes on setting up virtual env and multiple Python versions on Mac

 ## Virtual Environments with virtualenv wrapper